BrianAndersEricson/fablesAbilityTool/README.md

 # fables-charGen
-A character generator for Fables of Galaeffa
+An ability creation tool for Fables of Galaeffa